LDSSA/ds-prep-course-2024/README.md

-# Data Science Prep Course 2023
+# Data Science Prep Course 2024 documentation is currently being updated, so stay tuned!
 Welcome to the Data Science Prep Course repository! 🧑‍💻

 Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week, **27.3 - 2.4.
 2023**.
 If you are struggling with any of the steps, tell us in the #setup channel on Slack!
 In this tutorial, you'll learn: